 - (a) Contracts with customer and significant judgement in applying the standard: - (i) The Company's operations relates to manufacturing and selling of forged and machined components for various sectors.
 The Company caters to both domestic and international markets.
 The Company applies the guidance provided in Ind AS 115 'Revenue from contracts with customer' for determining the timing of recognition of revenue.
-Refer significant accounting policies on Revenue recognition. - (ii) For details of revenue recognised from contracts with customers, refer note 25.2 below. - (iii) There are no contract assets arising from the Company's contract with customers. - (b) Disaggregation of revenue: - (i) For disaggregation of revenue, refer break-up given in note 25 above, note 49.1 and note 49.4 (i) - (ii) Refer note 49.4(iii) for details regarding customer concentration that represents 10% or more of the Company's total revenue during the year ended March 31, 2023 and March 31, 2022. - (c) Performance obligation - (i) For timing of satisfaction of its performance obligations, refer note 3.6 of significant accounting policies of the Company.
+Refer material accounting policies on Revenue recognition. - (ii) For details of revenue recognised from contracts with customers, refer note 25.2 below. - (iii) There are no contract assets arising from the Company's contract with customers. - (b) Disaggregation of revenue: - (i) For disaggregation of revenue, refer break-up given in note 25 above, note 49.1 and note 49.4 (i) - (ii) Refer note 49.4(iii) for details regarding customer concentration that represents 10% or more of the Company's total revenue during the year ended 31st March, 2024 and 31st March, 2023. - (c) Performance obligation - For timing of satisfaction of its performance obligations, refer note 3.6 of material accounting policies of the Company.